• Home

 We are committed to safeguarding children, young people, victims/perpetrators of domestic abuse and vulnerable adults.
 The PCC has adopted the Church of England’s policies and best practice on safeguarding, including the House of Bishops’ Safeguarding Policy Statement ‘Promoting a Safer Church‘.
 More details can be found on the Church of England’s website.

-Our Safeguarding Officer is Huw Thomas and he can be contacted via the church or by e-mail: safeguardingofficerhtc@cofe-thecookhams.org.uk
+Our Interim Safeguarding Officer is Andra Rigby and she can be contacted via the church or by e-mail: safeguardingofficerhtc@cofe-thecookhams.org.uk

 For urgent safeguarding concerns, the diocesan safeguarding team can be contacted via telephone on 01865 208295 or email: safeguardingreferrals@oxford.anglican.org.
 Please see our safeguarding page for more details.